mesa-summer-school-2023/mesa-school-bugnet/docs/minilab2.rst

 --------

 Asteroseismology of red giants (RG) has taught us that angular momentum (AM) takes place in stars, but the theory of AM is not able to explain all observations.
 Generally, AM transport is treated by a combination of advective and diffusive processes (and possibly mechanisms like internal gravity waves generated at the convective core boundary).
-In MESA, the transport of AM is done in a fully diffusive way by solving the following euqation with rotation profile :math:`\Omega(m)` (with :math:`m` the mass coordinate),
+In MESA, the transport of AM is done in a fully diffusive way by solving the following equation with rotation profile :math:`\Omega(m)` (with :math:`m` the mass coordinate),

 .. math::